Battle of Antón Lizardo: Battle

 Saratoga and the steamers left their patrol at 8:30 at night on March 6.
 When they reached Antón Lizardo and the two anchored rebel ships it was almost midnight.
 The Mexican sailors sighted the American sloop-of-war and immediately began to flee towards Sacrificios.
 The U.S. ships closed range to within hailing distance and ordered the rebels to stop, these orders were ignored so Saratoga fired a warning shot.
 When this was also ignored, Saratoga fired four more warning shots.
-This time General Miramon replied by firing her howitzer into the pilot-house of Indianola.
+This time General Miramón replied by firing her howitzer into the pilot-house of Indianola.
 Not expecting resistance, the Americans were surprised but soon returned fire.
 Indianola then closed in to board General Miramón while her crew and the soldiers fired their muskets.
-In an attempt to avoid friendly fire, Commodore Turner directed his men to change targets from Rear Admiral Marin's ship to the Marquis of Havana.
+In an attempt to avoid friendly fire, Commander Turner directed his men to change targets from Rear Admiral Marín's ship to the Marquis of Havana.

 Saratoga dueled with the Marquis of Havana for a moment and at least one shell hit the targeted ship, the shot blew a hole through the hull of the wooden steamer, apparently above the waterline.
 Marquis of Havana then surrendered by raising her colors, a Spanish flag, probably from Cuba.
 USS Saratoga captured her while Indianola and Wave chased General Miramón.
-Seeing that commander Marin was near escape, Saratoga joined in and quickly advanced with her big sails.
+Seeing that commander Marín was near escape, Saratoga joined in and quickly advanced with her big sails.
 Saratoga came alongside the General Miramón and Turner's crew boarded the vessel the hard way, without grappling hooks and not by means of launches.
 Marin's men fought off the first attempt at capture, so Saratoga tried again.
-At this point Marin was sailing through shallow waters and ran aground on a shoal.
+At this point Marín was sailing through shallow waters and ran aground on a shoal.
 Saratoga drew close again, but the Mexicans chose not to resist any longer.